tommy-gilligan/rp235x-nokia-3310/README.md

 - power from battery

 #### Software
+- use embedded_graphics for console display
 - finish no_std RTTTL parsing library and release
-- use embedded_graphics for console display
 - create example that plays RTTTL (and writes it to screen)
+- app framework
+    - buzzer
+    - usb
+    - vibration
 - test fake keypresses to create multi-tap converter
+- read/write to sim card
 - interface with optional pico-w to expose keypad as bluetooth keyboard (speaker for notifications)
-- read/write to sim card
-- virtual device

 #### Misc
 - Come up with better name